Meeting-BaaS/emails/README.md

 ## Deployment

 The service is configured for deployment on Vercel.
-The `vercel.json` file contains the necessary configuration.
+The `vercel.json` file contains the necessary configuration including cron job schedules.

+### Environment Configuration

+For production deployment, ensure all required environment variables are set in your Vercel project settings.

 ## Contributing